The Seven Most Acidic Foods (Avoid These Every Day)

 And even if you want to narrow that down I’d say: greens, oils, hydration & alkaline minerals.
 Get those four every day and you’ll see huge improvements.

-If you’re ready to start getting alkaline and getting to (and way beyond) your big health goals then I recommend you start with my Beginners Guide to the Alkaline Diet!
+If you’re ready to start getting alkaline and getting to (and way beyond) your big health goals then I recommend you start with my Alkaline Diet Starter Pack training.

-This three-video, absolutely free training can be accessed from my homepage right here – sign up next to the video of me!
+This three-video, absolutely free training can be accessed from the top of this page – sign up in the big green bar!